muquit/clip-httpd/README.md

 1.  **Reads the Text:** It takes any text that is piped (`|`) or redirected (`<`) to it from its standard input.

-2.  **Packages the Request:** It uses the [curl](https://curl.se/) command to wrap this text into an HTTPS `POST` request.

-3.  **Adds the Secret Key:** It adds your secret key to the `X-Api-Key` header to authenticate itself.
+2.  **Adds the Secret Key:** It adds your secret key to the `X-Api-Key` header to authenticate itself.

-4.  **Sends the Data:** It sends the complete, encrypted request over the network to the server's IP address and port.
+3.  **Sends the Data:** It sends the complete, encrypted request over the network to the server's IP address and port.

 -----